pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/guides/lambda.md

 });
 ```

-For more information about the properties available on `CallbackFunction`, refer to the [API documentation](
-/registry/packages/aws/api-docs/lambda).

 ### Register an Event Handler by Creating a Lambda Function Resource

 It is possible to create and register serverless event handlers by allocating `aws.lambda.Function` objects